Anagh72/Anagh72.github.io/index.md

-I am an incoming Ph.D.
-Candidate at the Department of Biostatistics, Johns Hopkins Bloomberg School of Public Health.
-My primary research interests are Biostatistics, Health Economics, Health Policy and Machine Learning.
+I am a first year Ph.D. student at the Department of Biostatistics, Johns Hopkins Bloomberg School of Public Health.
+My primary research interests are Causal Inference, Statistical Genetics and Machine Learning.
 I am also interested in the intersection of Health and Linguistics.
 Click [About Me](/about) for more details.

  Reach me at achatto4 [at] jh [dot] edu, or check [Contact](/contact) for further information.